alvinveroy/CodeCompass/docs/source-files/src_lib_server.md

         -   `repo://health`: Provides health status of Ollama, Qdrant, and the repository.
         -   `repo://version`: Provides the server version.
         -   `repo://structure`: Lists files in the Git repository.
-        -   `repo://files/*`: Allows reading content of specific files from the repository.
+        -   `repo://files/{filepath}`: Allows reading content of specific files.
+Handles `filepath` provided as a string or the first element of an array.
+Includes security checks to prevent path traversal outside the repository and resolves symbolic links safely within the repository.
     8.  **Tool Registration**: Calls `registerTools()` to set up all available MCP tools.
     9.  **Prompt Registration**: Calls `registerPrompts()` to define standard prompts.
     10. **Switch Model Tool**: Registers a specific tool `switch_suggestion_model` to allow dynamic changing of the LLM model and provider for suggestions.